-For Series C Shares, the Company has elected to recognize changes in the redemption value immediately as they occur and adjust the carrying amount of the redeemable shares to equal the redemption value at the end of each reporting period.
+For Series C Shares, the Company has elected to recognize changes in the redemption value immediately as they occur and adjust the carrying amount of the redemable shares to equal the redemption value at the end of each reporting period.
 The accretions, if any, are recorded against retained earnings, or in the absence of retained earnings, by charges against additional paid-in capital.
 Once additional paid-in capital has been exhausted, additional charges are recorded by increasing the accumulated deficit.

 In connection with the submission of the draft registration statement for the Company's proposed IPO, and pursuant to the reorganization framework agreement entered into by Atour Shanghai and its shareholders in February 2021, the preference rights (including liquidation preference and redemption rights, where applicable) of Series A, B and C Shares were terminated on April 8, 2021.
-The redeemable Series B and C Shares were reclassified from mezzanine equity to permanent equity and Series A Shares with liquidation preference were reclassified to Class A ordinary shares within permanent equity on April 8, 2021 as a result of the termination of the preference rights.
+The redeemable Series B and C Shares, presented as redeemable Class A ordinary shares of the Company in the accompanying balance sheets, were reclassified from mezzanine equity to permanent equity and Series A Shares presented as Class A ordinary shares with liquidation preference in the accompanying consolidated balance sheets, were reclassified to Class A ordinary shares within permanent equity on April 8, 2021 as a result of the termination of the preference rights.

-The Company's Series C Shares activities for the years ended December 31, 2020 and 2021 consist of the following:
+The Company's Series C Shares activities for the years ended December 31, 2019, 2020 and 2021 consist of the following:

-As of December 31,

-2020 2021

-RMB '000 RMB '000

-661,012 713,893

-52,881 15,115

-- (729,008)

-713,893

-2020 RMB '000 661,012 52,881
+As of December 31, 2019 2020 2021 RMB '000 RMB '000 RMB '000 Balance at the beginning of the year 612,048 661,012 713,893 Accretion to the redemption value of redeemable Class A ordinary Shares 48,964 52,881 15,115 Reclassification of redeemable Class A ordinary shares to Class A ordinary shares upon the termination of the preference rights (729,008) Balance at the end of the year 661,012 713,893 •